sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/04-campaign-examples.md

 ![](./media/IAP204.png)

-> **Note** *Leavers* account correspond to active accounts belonging to people who are no longer part of the company.
+> [!note] *Leavers* account correspond to active accounts belonging to people who are no longer part of the company.

 ## Review sensitive access rights per application owner